psaikido/hugle.uk/pages/suttas/mn/107-gopaka.md

 ---
 layout: suttas-mn
-title: "MN 107 Ganakamoggallana: The whole path"
+title: "MN 107 Ganakamoggallana Sutta: The whole path"
 ---

 A discourse to Ganaka-Moggallana on a gradual training of a monk.